Nicorenox/Raft-Consensus-Algorithm---gRPC-Implementation/README.md

 3. **Safety**: Raft ensures that logs are applied in the same order across all nodes, guaranteeing consistency.

 The Raft algorithm operates in terms of **terms**, where each term begins with an election.
 If a leader is successfully elected, it serves during that term; otherwise, a new term begins.
+For a more visual explanation of the Raft algorithm, please visit [this page](https://thesecretlivesofdata.com/raft/).

 ## Component Descriptions